 PURE OIL STATION / FUEL PIZZA – 1501 Central Avenue

 Dating from 1936, this steep-roofed “cottage” was one of hundreds of gas stations built in the Tudor Revival style by the Pure Oil Company.
 After a stint as Nick’s Garage (Nick is still a Plaza Midwood favorite, now further out Central Avenue), this location opened as the very first Fuel Pizza in March 1998.
-Today they’re all over Charlotte and as far away as Washington DC.
+Branches popped up all over Charlotte and as far away as Washington, DC — but now they’re back to this one store.

 Turn left on Pecan Avenue